digital-york/dlib-migration-tools/README.md

 REQUIRES
 ruby
 rake
-nokogiri (if not already present, run bundle install )
+nokogiri (if nokogiri not already present, run bundle install )

 TO RUN METADATA EXTRACTION
 command line call as follows from within the project folder: